Gradient-Guided Furthest Point Sampling for Robust Training Set Selection: Methods

 \subsection{Kernel Ridge Regression}

 We use Kernel Ridge Regression (KRR) as the predictive model to evaluate the performance of our GGFPS method.
-KRR establishes a nonlinear mapping between molecular descriptors from a descriptor space, $\mathbf{x} \in \mathbb{R}^d$ and target properties $y \in \mathbb{R}$ through the kernel trick, which implicitly projects inputs into a reproducing kernel Hilbert space.\cite{hofmann2008,scholkopf2002learning,krige1951statistical,vapnik2013book}
+KRR establishes a nonlinear mapping from molecular descriptors, $\mathbf{x} \in \mathbb{R}^d$, to target properties $y \in \mathbb{R}$ through the kernel trick, which implicitly projects inputs into a reproducing kernel Hilbert space.\cite{hofmann2008,scholkopf2002learning,krige1951statistical,vapnik2013book}

 For a query molecule with descriptor $\mathbf{x}_q$, the predicted property $\hat{y}_q$ is expressed as

 where $k: \mathbb{R}^d \times \mathbb{R}^d \rightarrow \mathbb{R}$ is a positive-definite kernel function, and $\boldsymbol{\alpha} \in \mathbb{R}^{N}$ are the dual coefficients learned during training.
 We use a different kernel function for each of our systems, as described in Section \ref{subsection:repsandtargets}.